 The league’s flexible scheduling rules reflect the need to appease all these masters.
 The constraints surrounding the ability of games to change networks within the season are fairly complicated, and they’ve become more complicated (or we’ve learned about more complications) as time has gone on, especially with the introduction of the “cross-flex” and early-season flexing in the 2011 contract.
 I’m going to focus primarily on rules affecting the Sunday night package, since that’s where things are simultaneously most complicated and most predictable, but I’ll also cover some rules governing the league’s other packages.

 First, a recap of how the NFL schedule in general is structured.
 The first 16 weeks of the season are awarded to either Fox or CBS as a “doubleheader” week where most markets will get games at both 1 PM ET or 4:25 PM ET.
 The other network has a “singleheader” with one game that kicks off at 1 PM ET or 4:05 PM ET.
-Generally, if a market’s home team is playing on the doubleheader the singleheader will show a game in the opposite time slot, while if a team is playing at home on the singleheader network, the doubleheader network will be blacked out in that time slot and will only show a game in the opposite time slot.
-The blackout rules tended to be ignored in Los Angeles in 2017 (which also had multiple “double singleheaders” where both of the market’s teams were on the same network in different time slots), and in Week 17, both networks get doubleheaders in all markets with no blackouts.
+Generally, if a market’s home team is playing on the doubleheader the singleheader will show a game in the opposite time slot, while if a team is playing at home on the singleheader network, traditionally the doubleheader network will be blacked out in that time slot and will only show a game in the opposite time slot.
+The blackout rules tended to be ignored in Los Angeles in 2017 (which also had multiple “double singleheaders” where both of the market’s teams were on the same network in different time slots), both networks get doubleheaders in all markets with no blackouts Week 17, and in 2019 the NFL experimented with relaxing the blackout rules so that the doubleheader network can air a game at the same time the local team is playing at home twice per team per season, with the limit increased to four games in 2020, but it’s not clear if that’s permanent or just a way of mitigating the impact of the COVID-19 pandemic.
 The main 4:25 game on the doubleheader network is the showcase game for the entire afternoon, and usually the league tries to get it games at least close to on par with the Sunday night game, and avoids scheduling any games for the singleheader network at 4:05 that would leach too much of an audience away from the main 4:25 game, mostly West Coast games that can’t air earlier or some other sacrificial lamb for markets with teams playing in one of the doubleheader network’s early games.
 But the networks also want at least somewhat attractive games in their singleheader and early doubleheader time slots they can show to markets without a horse in any of their other games, and don’t want the league using the flex process to leave their cupboard bare in the early time slot.